 Cotopaxi Taboche 55L Backpack

-This Cotopaxi Tabochi 55L backpack ($190) comes in two colors, a jazzy Graphite/Fiery Red and an eye-catching Graphite/Aqua.
-This 55L pack weighs in at 4lb 17oz offering plenty of space for a multi-day backpacking trip.
+This Cotopaxi Taboche 55L backpack ($190) comes in two colors, a jazzy Graphite/Fiery Red and an eye-catching Graphite/Aqua.
+This 55L pack weighs 4lb 17oz and offers plenty of space and thoughtful exterior storage for a multi-day backpacking trip.

 My First Impression

-Right away, I enjoyed the contrasting Graphite/Fiery Red color combo, with its dark blue fabric, fiery red straps, and white buckles.
-The colors really stand out which is what I like in photos.
+Right away, I fell in love with the contrasting Graphite/Fiery Red color combo.
+The dark blue fabric is all business while the fiery red straps, and white buckles round out a color pleasing palette.
+The colors really stand out in a natural setting which is what I prefer for photos.

-I’m pretty picky about backpacks overall because they seem to create hotspots on my body during long treks.
+Another incredibly important part of choosing a pack is finding one that works for your body.
+I’m pretty picky about backpacks overall because they seem to create hotspots on my body—especially during long treks.
 However, my initial impression about this backpack was positive considering its weight, storage compartments, cushioned framed, and style.
-With that said, I instantly wanted to put this pack to the test.

 This pack weighs in at 4.17lb which is excellent for a 55L backpack.
-Has enough storage room for quite a bit of gear for overnight backpacking trips.
+The size is very functional for overnight and multi-day backpacking trips.

 Has the following specifications: